teezzan/teezzan/README.md

 ### Hi there 👋, I am Taiwo.
-I am a Backend Developer, Cloud Engineer and Hardware Developer.
-I love Open-source, Electronics and starting projects.
+I am a Software Developer.
+I love Open-source, and starting projects.
 When I am not busy coding, recording a podcast or trying to create a better digital Art generating model, I usually watch anime, read books or "relax" on twitter.

 - 🔭 I have a [blog on hashnode](https://taiwodevlab.hashnode.dev/) where I write my thoughts from time to time.
 You don't want to miss out on those.